-Along the Arnhem Highway, about an hour's drive from Darwin and forming part of the scenic Marrakai floodplains, Djukbinj National Park contains a portion of the catchment and drainage for the Adelaide River.
+Located along the Arnhem Highway, about an hour's drive from Darwin, Djukbinj National Park forms part of the scenic Marrakai floodplains and includes sections of the Adelaide River catchment and drainage system.

-The abundance of water all year round has ensured the park's importance as a roosting and feeding site for waterbirds, magpie geese, egrets and brolgas.
+Thanks to its year-round water supply, the park is an important roosting and feeding site for waterbirds, including magpie geese, egrets and brolgas.

-Djukbinj National Park offers a beautiful scenic and unique cultural drive through a floodplain network of billabongs, from Scotts Creek through to Twin billabong.
-Pause at each billabong and observe bird and aquatic life.
+The park offers a scenic drive through a network of billabongs, stretching from Scotts Creek to Twin Billabong.
+Each stop along the way invites you to pause and observe the rich bird and aquatic life that thrives in the wetlands.

-The Limilngan-Wulna people speak for this area and manage it in partnership with Parks and Wildlife.
-Historically, this area has been a vital hunting ground, providing traditional foods and medicines for the local people.
+The Limilngan-Wulna people are the traditional custodians of this land and co-manage the park with Parks and Wildlife.
+For generations, this area has been a vital hunting ground, providing traditional foods and bush medicine for the local people.

 Entry cost